Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/hackerspace-workshop/index.md

 10. enable API access for **XM Cloud APIs**
 11. For deployment URL use: `http://localhost:3000` as you want to connect your local running app for now.
 12. For the App Logo URL provide a URL to an image file that has square format, minimum 512x512pxl.
-You can use: [TODO: Url to be provided]
+You can use: https://developer.sitecore.com/learn/getting-started/marketplace/hackerspace-workshop/images/HS-Icon.png
 13. Hit the Activate button in the top right corner

 For sure there is more to explore here, but let's keep it to your needed steps for now.